American drowns after proposing to his girlfriend underwater in Tanzania

 “Will you please be my WIFE,” the note continued.
 “Marry me???”

-But Weber failed to return to the surface, Antoine said in a subsequent Facebook post.
+But Weber failed to resurface, Antoine said in a subsequent Facebook post.
 “You never emerged from those depths, so you never got to hear my answer, ‘Yes!
 Yes!
 A million times, yes, I will marry you!!’ ” she wrote.

 “We never got to embrace and celebrate the beginning of the rest of our lives together, as the best day of our lives turned into the worst, in the cruelest twist of fate imaginable,” Antoine continued.